floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 *Research Question 1*: <research_question_1> What is the modular monolith architecture, and what sets it apart from monolith and microservices architectures?

-*Research Question 2*: <research_question_2> What are the existing approaches and tools for (semi-)automated microservice candidate identification in monolith codebases?
+*Research Question 2*: <research_question_2> What are the existing approaches for (semi-)automated microservice candidate identification in monolith codebases?

 *Research Question 3*: <research_question_3> How can static analysis of source code identify module boundaries in a modular monolith architecture that maximize internal cohesion and minimize external coupling?